 For FR1,

-- P=11-TSSBMRGP, when in the monitored cell there are measurement gaps configured for intra-frequency, inter-frequency or inter-RAT measurements, which are overlapping with some but not all occasions of the SSB; and
+- P=11-TSSBxGP, when in the monitored cell there are gaps configured for intra-frequency, inter-frequency or inter-RAT measurements, which are overlapping with some but not all occasions of the SSB; and

-- P=1 when in the monitored cell there are no measurement gaps overlapping with any occasion of the SSB.
+- P=1 when in the monitored cell there are no gaps overlapping with any occasion of the SSB.

 For FR2,

-- P=11-TSSBTSMTCperiod, when SSB is not overlapped with measurement gap and SSB is partially overlapped with SMTC occasion (TSSB < TSMTCperiod).
+- P=11-TSSBTSMTCperiod, when SSB is not overlapped with gap and SSB is partially overlapped with SMTC occasion (TSSB < TSMTCperiod).

-- P is Psharing factor, when SSB is not overlapped with measurement gap and SSB is fully overlapped with SMTC period (TSSB = TSMTCperiod).
+- P is Psharing factor, when SSB is not overlapped with gap and SSB is fully overlapped with SMTC period (TSSB = TSMTCperiod).

-- P=11-TSSBMGRP-TSSBTSMTCperiod, when SSB is partially overlapped with measurement gap and SSB is partially overlapped with SMTC occasion (TSSB < TSMTCperiod) and SMTC occasion is not overlapped with measurement gap and
+- P=11-TSSBxRP-TSSBTSMTCperiod, when SSB is partially overlapped with gap and SSB is partially overlapped with SMTC occasion (TSSB < TSMTCperiod) and SMTC occasion is not overlapped with gap and

-- TSMTCperiod ≠ MGRP or
+- TSMTCperiod ≠ xRP or

-- TSMTCperiod = MGRP and TSSB < 0.5*TSMTCperiod
+- TSMTCperiod = xRP and TSSB < 0.5*TSMTCperiod

-- P is Psharing factor1-TSSBMGRP, when SSB is partially overlapped with measurement gap and SSB is partially overlapped with SMTC occasion (TSSB < TSMTCperiod) and SMTC occasion is not overlapped with measurement gap and TSMTCperiod = MGRP and TSSB = 0.5*TSMTCperiod
+- P is Psharing factor1-TSSBxRP, when SSB is partially overlapped with gap and SSB is partially overlapped with SMTC occasion (TSSB < TSMTCperiod) and SMTC occasion is not overlapped with gap and TSMTCperiod = xRP and TSSB = 0.5*TSMTCperiod

-- P= 11-TSSBTSMTCperiod, when S SSB is partially overlapped with measurement gap (TSSB <MGRP) and SSB is partially overlapped with SMTC occasion (TSSB < TSMTCperiod) and SMTC occasion is partially or fully overlapped with measurement gap.
+- P= 11-TSSBTSMTCperiod, when S SSB is partially overlapped with gap (TSSB <xRP) and SSB is partially overlapped with SMTC occasion (TSSB < TSMTCperiod) and SMTC occasion is partially or fully overlapped with gap.

-- P is Psharing factor1-TSSBMRGP, when SSB is partially overlapped with measurement gap and SSB is fully overlapped with SMTC occasion (TSSB = TSMTCperiod) and SMTC occasion is partially overlapped with measurement gap (TSMTCperiod < MGRP)
+- P is Psharing factor1-TSSBxGP, when SSB is partially overlapped with gap and SSB is fully overlapped with SMTC occasion (TSSB = TSMTCperiod) and SMTC occasion is partially overlapped with gap (TSMTCperiod < xRP)

-- Psharing factor = 1, if the SSB configured for L1-RSRP measurement outside measurement gap is
+- Psharing factor = 1, if the SSB configured for L1-RSRP measurement outside gap is

 - not overlapped with the SSB symbols indicated by SSB-ToMeasure and 1 data symbol before each consecutive SSB symbols indicated by SSB-ToMeasure and 1 data symbol after each consecutive SSB symbols indicated by SSB-ToMeasure, given that SSB-ToMeasure is configured, where the SSB-ToMeasure is the union set of SSB-ToMeasure from all the configured measurement objects merged on the same serving carrier, and,